-The Field Input Validation Specifications screen allows the user to specify the table or range checks to be made during data entry.
+The Field Input Validation Specifications screen enables you to specify the table or range checks that are made during data entry.
 Also displayed are the field's name and its update sequence.
-The update sequence is created by a counter that increases by one every time a modifiable field is defined, and presents the order in which DATENTRY displays and prompts for field values.
-(Refer to Chapter 3, DATENTRY, for details.)
-The update sequence can be modified, if desired, when the control file definition is completed.
-Table Look-Up and Range are described in detail below.
+The update sequence contains a counter that increases by 1 every time a modifiable field is defined, and indicates the order of fields that you defined on DATENTRY screens.
+You can optionally modify the update sequence after the control file definition is completed.
+The fields on the Field Input Validation Specification screen (Figure 2-7) are described as follows:

-Table Look-Up

-For checking data entered through DATENTRY, the Table Look-Up option allows the user to create and use an external validation table of legal values for the specified field.
-Table name is the name of the external table listing the allowable values for the field; table name may be up to six characters in length.
-The table name may identify a table that already exists (one table may be used by more than one field and/or data file) or one that is to be created.
+Table Lookup Name For checking data that you specify when using the DATENTRY utility, the Table Lookup validation field enables you to create and use an external table of legal values for validating the specified field.

+You can specify a table that already exists (one table can be used by more than one field or data file) in the Table Lookup Name field or you can specify a table that is to be created.
 The table is an indexed file consisting of fixed length records.

-- NOTE -
+An existing table can be defined by specifying YES in the Use an Existing Table field.

-The Table Look-Up checks can only operate on fields of 16 bytes or less in length.
+The Table Lookup validation can only operate on fields of 16 bytes or less in length.